Abdel Malik Hsissane

-Abdel Malik Hsissane (born 28 January 1991) is a professional footballer who plays as a midfielder for Championnat National 2 club Toulon.
+Abdel Malik Hsissane (born 28 January 1991) is a professional footballer who plays as a midfielder for Championnat National 3 club Stade Beaucairois.
 Born in France, he is a former Morocco youth international.

 Club career

 Hsissane joined Nîmes at the age of ten, and trained throughout the youth ranks, apart from a single season with Alès when he was 13.
 He got to make his senior debut in Ligue 2 on 10 May 2011 against Vannes OC in a 3–1 defeat.
 In June 2011 he signed his first professional contract with the club.

 After three seasons with the first team in Ligue 2, a total of 61 appearances, Hsissane was released by Nîmes in the summer of 2015.
 He spent an unsuccessfully year in Morocco, before returning to France with Championnat National side Lyon-Duchère in the summer of 2016.

 Released by Lyon-Duchère at the end of the season, Hsissane found himself without a club.
 He approached Nîmes for the opportunity to train with the reserves in October 2017 and was re-signed by the club at the end of the month.
 Injuries and suspensions in the first team gave him an opportunity for more Ligue 2 action, and he played three times (and was on the bench another ten) before the end of the 2017–18 season.

 Nîmes were promoted to Ligue 1 for the 2018–19 season, but Hsissane didn't make it on to the pitch.
 In June 2019 he left to sign for Le Puy in the Championnat National.
 Despite signing a two-year deal, he cancelled his contract at the end of the 2019–20 season when Le Puy were relegated, and after considering options abroad, signed for newly-promoted Championnat National side Sète.

 In June 2021, he signed with Toulon in the Championnat National 2.